The Authoring Tool Accessibility Guidelines (ATAG) 2.0 provides guidelines for designing web content authoring

 This section is informative.

-This is a Working Draft of the Authoring Tool Accessibility Guidelines (ATAG) version
+This is W3C Recommendation (standard) of the Authoring Tool Accessibility Guidelines (ATAG) version

 2.0.
 This document includes recommendations for assisting authoring tool developers to make their authoring tools more accessible to people with disabilities, including auditory, cognitive, neurological, physical, speech, and visual disabilities.